pk2971/Praharshita/README.md

 - Created wordclouds of different products to see what is being talked about the most.
 - Performed setiment analysis and assigned sentiment score to tweets using afinn and syuzhet packages.
 - Tableau used to further visualize the sentiment scores of the tweets for different products in a particular year.
-- Simplified the findings to report it to a non-technical person
+- Simplified the findings to report it to a non-technical person.

 # Other skills and softwares
-- Programming Languages: Java, R, C, mySQL, SQL
+- Programming Languages: Java, R, C, mySQL, SQL.
-- Softwares: Tableau, MS Excel, MS Access, JMP statistical software, Minitab
+- Softwares: Tableau, MS Excel, MS Access, JMP statistical software, Minitab.